 There are some exceptions to the premium that may apply from 1 April 2023 listed below:

-- Class 1 - dwellings being marketed for sale - this exception is time-limited for one year
+- Class 1 – dwellings being marketed for sale or where an offer to buy the dwelling has been accepted- this exception is time-limited for one year (see further details below)

-- Class 2 - dwellings being marketed for let - this exception is time-limited for one year
+- Class 2 – dwellings being marketed for let or where an offer to rent has been accepted- this exception is time-limited for one year (see further details below)

 - Class 3 – annexes forming part of, or being treated as part of, the main dwelling